How much is an emergency vet appointment?

 It’s a good idea to make sure you have instant access to a cash fund or a credit card that you could use to pay the initial costs of emergency vet treatment if you need it.

 Pet insurance usually covers emergency vet visits.
-But some providers will place a limit on the amount they’ll pay for emergency appointments and some will have clauses around only paying in a life-threatening situation.
+But some providers will limit the amount they’ll pay for emergency appointments and some will have clauses around only paying in a life-threatening situation.

-if you’re unsure whether your pet needs emergency treatment or will be comfortable waiting until morning, you can get expert online advice from a UK registered vet as part of your policy, for more help on what to do next.
+If you're unsure whether your pet needs emergency treatment or will be comfortable waiting until morning, you can get expert online advice from a UK-registered vet as part of your policy for help on what to do next.

 How to think about the cost of emergency vet care